Spinal Cord Neoplasms Follow-up

 Disturbances in sphincter function are associated with a poor prognosis for recovery.

-Primary CNS spinal cord neoplasms are usually not metastatic and generally have a more favorable prognosis for long-term survival than do metastases.
+Primary spinal cord neoplasms are usually not metastatic and generally confer a more favorable prognosis for long-term survival than do metastases.

 Patients with leptomeningeal metastases have a poor prognosis.